sorengam/sorengam.github.io/index.md

-I'm a DPhil student in mathematics in Oxford.
+I'm a DPhil student in mathematics in Oxford, primarily working in algebraic geometry.

 I'm interested in moduli spaces, quivers, Grothendieck rings, Fano schemes, and Hodge theory.